 Remember when your parents used to tell you, “If you don’t have anything good to say, don’t say anything at all”?
 They were talking about menopause symptoms.
 From a dry vagina to insomnia and every last challenging point in between, the midlife woman’s experience is not easy.
 So why would you do something that only made things worse?
 Because that’s what smoking does.
 No joke.

 If you’re perimenopausal, you have an extra reason to kick cigarettes to the curb.
 “Women who smoke can actually go into menopause a full year earlier than other people,” says Dr. Ellis.
 Tobacco users are 43% more likely to have early menopause compared to those who don’t.
-This means less time with the protective benefits of estrogen, leading to higher incidences of osteoporosis, heart disease, diabetes, obesity, and Alzheimer's disease post-menopause.
+This means less time with the protective benefits of estrogen, leading to higher incidences of osteoporosis bone issues, heart disease, diabetes, obesity, and Alzheimer's disease post-menopause.